 What Did I Learn?

-1. So many great sessions (and not enough time!).
+1. Quantified Self Europe – so many great sessions (and not enough time!).

 The conference was so packed full of great talks and breakout sessions happening at the same time that there was simply no way to see it all.
 Fortunately, most of the talks (including mine!) were recorded and the QS folks will be posting videos shortly.
 I often found myself running from room to room to take in as much as possible or walking in late because of a great conversation I was having during one of the breaks!